Overdrawn Directors Loan Account.

 Liquidators Duty To Collect

-The Liquidator has little or no movement when this occurs (But blamed when collecting it).
+The Liquidator has little or no movement when overdrawn directors loan account occurs (But blamed when collecting it).
 The Liquidator collects all debts owed to the Company as part of their duty.
 Directors must be advised by their accountants to monitor the situation monthly.
 When profits reduce, tax-saving will no longer be a priority.
 If this is the situation, it may be the director is then rewarded through the company payroll, if no profit exists.

 Liquidator remains duty-bound, ensuring a financial reconciliation of monies in and out the Company’s bank account and additionally account for transactions in the directors’ loan account.
 Liquidators request the directors for receipts and evidence to support any claim that the directors may be able to make.

-These amounts, if correct and verified, can be deducted from the directors’ loan account, reducing the balance owed.
+These amounts, if correct and verified, can be deducted from the overdrawn directors’ loan account, therefore, reducing the balance owed.

-If a balance remains outstanding, an arrangement will need to be entered with the Liquidator to repay that loan account.
-Maybe the director can repay the balance on the loan account using their savings.
+If a balance remains outstanding, then an arrangement will need to be entered with the Liquidator, to repay that loan account.
+Maybe the director can then repay the balance on the loan account using their savings.